 Practicing mindfulness can completely transform your life.
 As a lifestyle, mindfulness has been around for many, many years, with the first sages of yoga promoting this approach to life.
 This age-old practice has been shown to do wonders on an individual level, but today, we can take things one step further and use mindfulness to improve our planet’s sustainability.

 The world we live in today is noisy and overstimulated, with humans rapidly exploiting our planet’s finite resources.
 Climate change is one of the most pressing issues of our time, and without the right response, it could lead to large-scale devastation.
 There are multiple incentives to “go green.”
-Tax benefits like renewable tax credit, qualified plug-in electric drive motor vehicle tax credit, and the -efficient mortgage program are all great incentives for individuals to live more sustainable lives.
+Tax benefits like renewable energy tax credit, qualified plug-in electric drive motor vehicle tax credit, and the energy-efficient mortgage program are all great incentives for individuals to live more sustainable lives.
 However, as a society, we are now past the point where incentivized action is enough to protect our planet.

 The threats to our environment can no longer be removed simply through new innovation and progressive government policies.
-As stated in an article by Rider University, “Changes need to be made at the individual level if we want to really influence humanity’s relationship with .”
+As stated in an article by Rider University, “Changes need to be made at the individual level if we want to really influence humanity’s relationship with energy.”
 To properly safeguard the future of our planet, there needs to be an active shift in the way we do things.

 To become more sustainable, a new approach to living is necessary now more than ever before.
 Here’s where mindfulness can help.